knowsuchagency/struct-gpt/README.md

 }
 ```

-Your classes can reference one another.
-You can also use the `OpenAiMixin` to add functionality to your own classes.
+Classes can reference one another.

+You can also use the `OpenAiMixin` to add functionality to existing Pydantic classes.

 ```python
 from struct_gpt import OpenAiBase, OpenAiMixin